AlexCo888/NASA-Habitable-Planets-Recognition-Model/README.md

 All the information provided by the NASA Exoplanet Archive related to the Kepler Telescope was used and mapped according to properties set by specialists.

-The next values that indicate if a planet is habitable where applied to this model:
+The next values indicate if a planet is habitable (this variables where applied to this model):

 - The planet needs to be confirmed 🦕(not to be a candidate or false positive)
 - Stellar Flux must to be between 0.36 and 1.11 🌞(how much solar light the planet receives compared to the Earth)